 While many women have exceptionally positive experiences with midwives, it’s important to keep in mind that there is still no guarantee that working with a midwife will prevent all birth injuries.
 Many midwives are not trained medically.
 Additionally, if the child is harmed, you will have to go to the hospital anyway to tend to the child’s injuries.

 Therefore, there is no way to protect yourself entirely from medical malpractice during your pregnancy and birth.

 The simple fact is that most birth injuries happen when a doctor fails to diagnose and treat a pregnant woman’s medical conditions, fails to monitor the mother and infant for signs of distress during the birth, fails to order a C-section when necessary, or fails to use birth assistance devices properly.

 Much of these actions are out of parents’ hands.
 Expectant parents often do not have the medical knowledge or experience needed to know better.
 This is why doctors’ jobs are so important; since we do not know much about the medical process, we trust doctors to make the right decisions for our health.

 Additionally, speaking up against doctors’ actions is often in vain.
 The medical industry is notorious for taking advantage of patients’ lack of medical knowledge to order unnecessary procedures or to ignore their requests.

 For example, one in six women reports maternal mistreatment.
 This involves doctors or nurses shouting at or demeaning them, ignoring their requests, or performing procedures without their consent, such as C-sections or episiotomies.

-If your child has suffered a birth injury due to a medical provider’s negligence, our team at Brown & Barron, LLC can help you recover the compensation you need for your child’s medical bills.
+If your child has suffered a birth injury due to a medical provider’s negligence, such as cerebral palsy, our team at Brown & Barron, LLC can help you recover the compensation you need for your child’s medical bills.